Joeski88/hang_man/README.md

 3. Invalid escape sequence, syntax warning. characters being used for the hangman visual and welcome game title.

-    - *Solutions:*
+    # *Solutions:*

-    backlash "\" was used in may places, as its an escape sequence it was showing an error, I had to double all backslashes used to remove the error message.
+    - Backslash "\" was used in many places, as its an escape sequence it was showing an error, I had to double all backslashes used to remove the error message.

     (documentation/bug_screenshots/invalid_escape_sequence_bug.png)

 4. Main not being defined when you try to exit the game.

     ```python
     1) Play Game
     2) Rules
-    3) Language Select Mode
-    4) Multiplayer
-    5) Exit Game
+    3) Exit Game

     Menu Select:
-    5
+    3
     Thank you for playing!!!
     Traceback (most recent call last):
     File "/workspace/hang_man/run.py", line 217, in <module>
         main()
 NameError: name 'main' is not defined.
 Did you mean: 'min'?        ^^^^```

+    # *Solution:*

-    - *Solution:* Indentation mistake.
+    - Indentation mistake.

 5. if you press enter without any input in "guess a letter" input, it resets the game and picks a new random word.

+    # *Solution*

+    - ??????????
 + **Unsolved bugs**

 ---